hershd23/buzzdb-docs/docs/part1/setup.rst

 	* `C++ Extension Pack <https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools-extension-pack>`__
 	* `Remote Containers <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers>`__

 #.
-Next, `use the following technique to open the lab1 folder within the Ubuntu container <https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container>`__.
-We have provided a `devcontainer.json` to assist with this step.
-The VScode should automatically launch a new container.
+Next, in order to open up the folder within the Ubuntu container, run the "**Dev Containers: Open Folder in Container...**" command from VS code Command Palette (F1)
+   or quick actions Status bar item and select the lab1 folder.
+We have already provided a `devcontainer.json` to assist as a starting point for the container.
+Once done, VS Code will reload and start building the dev container.
+More information on this step can be found `here <https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container>`__.

 Building BuzzDB Labs
 --------------------